 Where we once accepted credit cards and PayPal, customers now wanted to pay with cryptocurrency like Bitcoin, mobile payment options like Samsung and Apple pay as well as traditional credit cards.

-Holiday Conversion Tips for 2018
+Holiday Conversion Tips

 Just because there are rising trends doesn’t mean you should throw your entire budget at making updates to your eCommerce infrastructure.
 Remember that conversion optimization is about making individual changes and testing those small changes to see what kind of impact they have on sales.